populationgenomics/team-docs/onboarding_documentation/technical_documentation/metamist_docker/metamist_docker_tutorial.md

 <br>

 ## 5. Run the jobs through analysis runner

+In this section, we will use the `analysis-runner` to run the script we just wrote.
+You will be able see what a typical command of the `analysis-runner` looks like and gain an appreciation for how it is vital for reproducibility and traceability of our analyses.

 For a run through on how to submit jobs using analysis runner, please see the [analysis runner tutorial](https://github.com/populationgenomics/team-docs/tree/main/exercise-analysis-runner) in the team-docs repo.